Controlled manipulation of solitons in a recirculating fiber loop using external potentials: Results

 The recirculating loop configuration allows the phase modulation signal applied to the circulating field to be updated at each roundtrip.
 This enables the creation of dynamic potential landscapes (external potentials varying in both $T$ and $Z$), providing an additional tool for controlling optical waves.
 As a demonstration, we consider a parabolic trap with $Z$-dependent strength, with results presented in Fig.\,\ref{fig:dynamic}.
-In Fig.\,\ref{fig:dynamic}(a) and (b), the parabolic trap strength is longitudinally modulated by varying its temporal width $W$ while keeping its depth $\phi_m$ constant (schematized in Fig.\,\ref{fig:dynamic}(d)).
+In Fig.\,\ref{fig:dynamic}(a) and (b), the parabolic trap strength is longitudinally modulated by varying its temporal width $W$ while keeping its depth $\phi_m$ constant [schematized in Fig.\,\ref{fig:dynamic}(d)].
 In both cases, the evolution of $W$ follows a continuous function sampled once per roundtrip.
 However, the variation of $W$ from roundtrip to roundtrip is small, ensuring that the wavefield experiences a smoothly evolving potential landscape without discernible effects of the discrete nature of the phase modulation.
-When the trap is slowly modulated (Fig.\,\ref{fig:dynamic}(a)), the soliton's oscillation period and amplitude increase as $W$ increases, and vice versa.
+When the trap is slowly modulated [Fig.\,\ref{fig:dynamic}(a)], the soliton's oscillation period and amplitude increase as $W$ increases, and vice versa.
 Under adiabatic evolution, Eq.\,(\ref{eq:period}) indeed consistently predicts that the soliton oscillation period is proportional to $W$.
-The experimentally measured evolution of the period aligns well with this prediction for adiabatic evolution (Fig.\,\ref{fig:dynamic}(c)), showcasing precise control over the spatiotemporal dynamics of trapped solitons.
+The experimentally measured evolution of the period aligns well with this prediction for adiabatic evolution [Fig.\,\ref{fig:dynamic}(c)], showcasing precise control over the spatiotemporal dynamics of trapped solitons.
 This concept extends to scenarios involving multiple interacting solitons.
+Figure \ref{fig:dynamic}(b) illustrates another example of soliton control, achieved by periodically modulating the spatial frequency of the harmonic potential at parametric resonance.
+It has been shown theoretically that the motion of a soliton under such conditions follows the equation of motion of the parametrically driven pendulum \cite{kartashov_parametric_2004, tenorio_dynamics_2005}: a modulation period close to half the oscillator's natural period induces exponential growth in oscillation amplitude.
+This is realized in our case using a truncated parabolic trap weakly modulated according to $W(Z) = W_0(1 - 0.05\sin(4\pi Z /Z_0))$ with $W_0 = \SI{1}{ns}$ and $Z_0 = \SI{800}{km}$.
+The oscillations of the soliton initially near the trap's center (\SI{-75}{ps}) exhibit rapid amplitude growth due to parametric excitation.
+Our experimental results strongly agree with the particle model, as shown by the amplitude of the oscillations closely following the predicted exponential amplification [blue lines in Fig.\,\ref{fig:dynamic}(b)].
+It should be noted that we focus here on the positional dynamics of the pulse, but the presence of the trapping potential eventually introduces internal dynamics in the form of width oscillations, which may lead to more complex behaviour \cite{baizakov_double_2005}.